The Differences Between Multichannel & Omnichannel Marketing

 What’s the Difference Between Multichannel and Omnichannel?

-The lines are so blurred here, and the debate so frequent, that we have compared the two before.
+The lines are so blurred here, and the debate so frequent, that we want to help draw a distinction between the two.
 At their core, there does not appear to be much of a difference.
 Take their definitions for instance:

 Multichannel marketing refers to the ability to interact with potential customers on various platforms.
 A channel might be a print ad, a retail location, a website, a promotional event, a product’s package, or word-of-mouth.